roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-10 ****** byStoryTeller07© 'No, no wife, or even a girlfriend,' he said.
+'No, no wife, or even a girlfriend,' he said.
 'No one will put up with the odd hours I work.
 Building up a business is hard work.
 What did you do before you came here?' he asked.

  'A personal assistant, or secretary really.
 I used to travel with the boss to clients,' she said, purposely missing out the details.
 'She was a demanding boss,' Jane added, to clear up what he was obviously thinking, that it was a demanding male boss.
 His face cleared so she added, 'She was a very beautiful woman, and a tease.
 I might have slept with her,' she joked.